 Warehouses can increase productivity without affecting quality with automated workers in place.
 Improving supply chain productivity can deliver significant value to warehouse robots.
 They can increase accuracy, accelerate routine processes, and solve a number of common problems with employees when used side-by-side.

 Reducing mistakes: The use of robots in the warehouse means that there is little chance of errors in relation to human labor.
-In addition to errors, this system reduces the time taken to simply go to different parts of the warehouse.
+In addition to errors, this system reduces the time taken to go to different parts of the warehouse only.
 That is why employees focus more on quality control.